PaperMC/docs/docs/paper/dev/api/component-api/intro.md

 ## Usage

 Representing text as components is now the supported way of representing text for Paper and Velocity.
 They are used for almost all aspects of text being displayed to clients.
-Text like item names, lore, boss bars, team prefixes and suffixes, custom names, and much more all support components in respective APIs.
+Text like item names, lore, bossbars, team prefixes and suffixes, custom names, and much more all support components in respective APIs.
 [Mojang has stated](https://bugs.mojang.com/browse/MC-190605?focusedId=993040&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-993040)
 that client support for the legacy format with `§` will be removed in the future.